Up to 45 teams are set to Race The Dragon in Day-3 of the 2022 Bradford Dragon Boat Festival!

-Teams will once again converge on Roberts Park on Sunday 28th June 2020 to Race The Dragon in Day three of the annual 3-day Bradford Dragon Boat Festival.
-Day three is the Multi Charity Championship where, because of demand from 'non-novice' teams, will see the day split into two categories: "Standard Division" (designed for novices in dragonboating) and the "Supercup Division" (designed for Experienced / BDA Cub / National / International teams).
-33 teams will race in the Standard Division and 12 teams, the Supercup Division.
+Teams will once again converge on Roberts Park on Sunday 3 July 2022 to Race The Dragon in Day three of the annual Bradford Dragon Boat Festival.
+Day three is the Multi Charity Championship where, because of demand from 'non-novice' teams, will see the day split into two categories: "Standard Division" (designed for novices in dragon boating) and the "Super Cup Division" (designed for Experienced Teams / National / International teams).
+33 teams will race in the Standard Division and 12 teams, the Super Cup Division.

-The main difference between The Lord Mayor's Festival (day 2) and this event is that teams entering this event are able to nominate and fund raise for their own team charity.
-Likewise, registered local, regional and national charities are able to promote this day to all their supporters and get teams entering to support them - a definite WIN-WIN situation for each charity as they are able to benefit from the fund raising success of a dragon boat festival without having to incur the costs, the risk or the time to organise an event of their own.
+The main difference between The Lord Mayor's Festival (day 2) and this event is that teams entering this event are able to nominate and fund raise for an Offical partner charity Bradford Hospitals Charity, Leeds Hospitals Charity, Cancer Support Yorkshire or their own team charity.
+Likewise, registered local, regional and national charities are able to promote this day to all their supporters and get teams entering to support them - a definite WIN-WIN situation for each charity as they are able to benefit from the fundraising success of a dragon boat festival without having to incur the costs, the risk or the time to organise an event of their own.

 The day will start at 8:30 for team registration after which the first teams will be called up for their safety briefing.
 Each team will be given a full safety briefing before their first race, which along with best paddle technique, will include how to stop the boat capsizing as well as what to do in the event of a capsize (fortunately, a rare occurrence).
 Race The Dragon wristbands will then be issued to every team member at the briefing, which then allows them access to the waterside of the event and the dragon boats.